thosgood/this-weeks-finds/markdown/101-151/week108.md

 f~4~ = F(f~3~)

 and so on.
-Now for the fun part: we show that these guesses get closer and closer to each other\... so that they converge to some function f with f = F(f)!
+Now for the fun part: we show that these guesses get closer and closer to each other... so that they converge to some function f with f = F(f)!
 Voila!
 With a little more work we can show that no matter what our initial guess was, our subsequent guesses approach the same function f, so that the solution f is unique.